 - 1/4 cup olive oil

-- Cook pasta "al dente" in salted water (2 Tbsp kosher salt per gallon of water) and reserve at least 1 cup of pasta water before draining.
+- Meanwhile cook pasta "al dente" in salted water (2 Tbsp kosher salt per gallon of water) and reserve at least 1 cup of pasta water before draining.

-- Heat large pan to medium heat with 1/8 tsp of olive oil and saute shrimp for 4-6 minutes until done.
-Remove shrimp and set aside.
-To same pan add another 1/8 tsp of olive oil and garlic.
-Saute garlic for 2-3 minutes until golden.
+- Heat a large pan to medium heat.
+Add in a 1/4 cup of olive oil and saute shrimp for about 4 minutes or until done (when the shrimp are firm and pink).
+Remove shrimp and set aside tented with foil to keep warm.
+To the same pan add the garlic.
+Saute garlic for 2-3 minutes until lightly golden.

-- Add 1/2 cup pasta water to pan.
-Also, add the butter and the pasta.
-Cook for 1-2 minutes tossing to coat well so the sauce absorbs and clings to the pasta.
-Add the shrimp, parsley, lemon juice, lemon zest and toss/mix again.
+- Add a 1/2 cup of pasta water to the pan.
+Also, add the butter and the al dente pasta.
+Cook for 1 minute tossing to coat well so the sauce absorbs and clings to the pasta.
+Add the shrimp, parsley, lemon juice, lemon zest, and toss/mix again.

 - The recipe easily doubles or triples.

-- The recipe calls for 1/2 cup plus pasta water.
-Always reserve extra in case the pasta dries out while sitting and or waiting to serve.
+- Always reserve extra pasta water just in case the pasta dries out while sitting and or waiting to serve.